Ghislain89/PlaywrightWorkshopPresentation/markdown/5-basic-usage.md

 ----
 #### Assignment!

-* Create a testcase that registers a new account and then logs in.
+* Write a testcase to automate the registration and login process for a new account.
-  * either use the code generator or do this manually.
-* Configure Playwright to store HTML reports
+* Set up Playwright to save HTML reports for your tests.
-* Configure Playwright to always store traces
+* Configure Playwright to always capture and store execution traces for better debugging and analysis.
-* Duplicate the testcase a couple times
+* Duplicate the testcase a few times
-* Enable them to run in Parallel

-> make sure to enable headful mode so you can see what's happening.
+* Enable parallel execution for these testcases

-> I've already created page objects.
-Ignore these for now, we will use them later.
+> I've already created page objects, we will use these later.
+Ignore them for now.